UPDATE: The Senate passed the Sports Medicine Licensure Clarity Act Oct. 3. The bill will now go to the President for signature.

 “NATA fully supports the Sports Medicine Licensure Clarity Act; and has committed significant efforts to support its passage,” said Lindley.
 The legislation also enjoys the support of the Academy of Orthopedic Surgeons, the American Medical Society for Sports Medicine, the American Academy of Neurology, and numerous other physician and sports medicine organizations.
 Additionally, the United States Olympic and Paralympic Committee, the National Collegiate Athletic Association and every major American professional sports league has endorsed the bill.

 Next steps: The legislation will now go back to the House of Representatives to approve language changes made by the Senate.
-Once the House approves the changes, it will advance to the President for signature.
+Once the House approves the changes, it will go back to the Senate for approval.
+If it is passed by the Senate, it will advance to the President for signature.